Willie-Conway/Calculator-App/README.md

 ## ⚙️Tech Stack

-- **`React`:** The main library used for building the user interface.
+- ❄️**`React`:** The main library used for building the user interface.
 React components were created to manage state and handle user interactions.
-- **`JavaScript`:** The programming language used for writing the app's logic, including mathematical operations and state management.
+- 📜**`JavaScript`:** The programming language used for writing the app's logic, including mathematical operations and state management.
-- **`HTML`:** The markup language used to structure the application’s UI components.
+- 📃**`HTML`:** The markup language used to structure the application’s UI components.
-- **`CSS`:** Used for styling the application, providing a clean and user-friendly interface.
+- 🎨**`CSS`:** Used for styling the application, providing a clean and user-friendly interface.

 ### How Technologies Were Used